IBM/ibm-cert-manager-operator/design-spec.md

             - if it does, check if anything differs from the template
                 - if it does send an update using the template
             - if it does not exist, create it
+        - If the configmap-watcher deployment exists
+            - if it does, check if anything differs from the template
+                - if it does send an update using the template
+            - if it does not exist, create it
         - If webhook is enabled
+            - Check the prerequisites
+                - if the service exists, do nothing, otherwise create it
+                    - if there's an error creating it, requeue and try again
+                - if the apiservice exists, do nothing, otherwise create it
+                    - if there's an error creating it, requeue and try again
+                - if the mutatingwebhookconfiguration exists, do nothing, otherwise create it
+                    - if there's an error creating it, requeue and try again
+                - if the validatingwebhookconfiguration exists, do nothing, otherwise create it
+                    - if there's an error creating it, requeue and try again
+                - if the webhook rolebinding exists, do nothing, otherwise create it
+                    - if there's an error creating it, requeue and try again
             - If cainjector deploy exists
                 - if it does, check if anything differs from the template
                     - if it does send an update using the template